UBCHREST/GettingStartedProgrammingInAblate/docs/days/day10/index.md

 ---
 layout: default
-title: Day 10 - Inheritance and Polymorphism
+title: Day 10 - More C++
 nav_order: 10
 parent: Days
 ---

-Day 10 (hours 16, 17, 18) covers the important aspects of object-oriented programming including inheritance and polymorphism.
-These concepts form the basis of how different aspects of ABLATE interact and interoperate with each other.
+Hours 14 and 15 of _C++ in 24 Hours_ covers additional c++ specific features.

 **Goals**
-1. Complete activities for Hours 16, 17, & 18.
+1. Complete activities for Hours 14 and 15.
 2. Commit these activities and push to your private CodingAblate Repo.